Nude (art): Social commentary

+Social networks and content moderation

+The pervasive use of automated content moderation algorithms on social media platforms has made it difficult for many artists to share their works.
+The Leopold Museum's social media manager Pia Semond said "Our images are repeatedly reported for sexually explicit content [...]
+In major cases, our account is restricted: its content is not shown to unfamiliar users, and the account cannot be found by typing our name in the search bar."

 Media

+Drawing, painting and sculpture

 A figure drawing is a study of the human form in its various shapes and body postures, with line, form, and composition as the primary objective, rather than the subject person.
 A life drawing is a work that has been drawn from an observation of a live model.
 Study of the human figure has traditionally been considered the best way to learning how to draw, beginning in the late Renaissance and continuing to the present.

 Oil paint historically has been the ideal medium for depicting the nude.
 By blending and layering paint, the surface can become more like skin.
 "Its slow drying time and various degrees of viscosity enable the artist to achieve rich and subtle blends of color and texture, which can suggest transformations from one human substance to another."

 Due to its durability, it is in sculpture that we see the full, nearly unbroken history of the nude from the Stone Age to the present.
 Figures, usually of the naked female, have been found in the Balkan region dating back to 7,000 BCE and continue to this day to be generated.
 In the Indian and Southeast Asian sculpture tradition nudes were frequently adorned with bracelets and jewelry that tended to "punctuate their charms and demarcate the different parts of their bodies much as developed musculature does in the male".